This site focuses on alcohol-free beers, wines, spirits, and the drinks designed to replace them. That's our thing.

 In a wine glass with ice and a slice of lime, sparkling water passes as a drink at any social occasion.
 No questions, no explanations.

-The fancy end: Brands like Fever-Tree, Folkington's, and London Essence make premium mixers and tonics designed for AF spirits but equally good solo.
+The fancy end: Brands like Fever-Tree, Folkington's, and London Essence make premium mixers and tonics designed for use with homemade alcohol-free cocktails but equally good solo.
 San Pellegrino and Perrier bring mineral complexity.
 Flavoured sparkling waters from brands like Ugly, Dash, and Something & Nothing offer interest without sweetness.

 Functional Drinks